talbotcpp/sequence/README.md

 # sequence_traits structure

 The adjustable characteristics are controlled by the `sequence_traits` structure.
-The default version gives behavior (more or less) identical to `std::vector`.
-The template is parameterized on the size type.
+The default version gives behavior (more or less) identical to `std::vector` so that sequence can be used as a drop-in replacement for, or an implementation of, vector with no adjustments.
+The template is parameterized on the size type (see below).

 ```C++
 template<std::unsigned_integral SIZE = size_t>